ayeai/ayeai.ayeam.com/_pages/refund.md

 Depending on where you live, the time it may take for your exchanged product to reach you, may vary.

-If you are shipping an item over $75, you should consider using a trackable shipping service or purchasing shipping insurance.
+If you are shipping an item over INR 500, you should consider using a trackable shipping service or purchasing shipping insurance.
 We don’t guarantee that we will receive your returned item.

+Please note: After confirmation of refund it will take a maximum of 90 working days for the refunds to be credited to your bank account.
+We can only refund by the original method of payment and to the same account from which payment was made.